-Ever since the original AirPods were released many have been clamoring for a more sports-oriented iteration of the revolutionary buds.
+Ever since the original AirPods were released, many have been clamoring for a more sports-oriented iteration of the revolutionary buds.
 Those cries have largely been answered with the Apple AirPods Pro.
-Despite a lack of the ear fins seen in most workout headphones, the majority of our testers had zero issues running, doing jumping jacks, and pushing through hard and sweaty workouts with these buds.
+Despite a lack of the ear fins seen in most workout headphones, most of our testers had zero issues doing jumping jacks, running, and pushing through hard and sweaty workouts with these buds.
 The addition of an IPX4 water resistance rating adds confidence on those sweaty summer runs — we had no sweat-induced issues throughout our testing.
-The active noise cancellation is also a nice touch, as it lets you drown out whatever music is playing at the gym and listen to your own without cranking the volume uncomfortably high.
+The active noise cancellation is a nice touch, as it lets you drown out whatever music is playing at the gym and listen to your own playlist without cranking the volume uncomfortably high.

-The price is likely the biggest thing that will dissuade some potential buyers from these buds.
-However, if you're a big fan of products that seamlessly integrate into the Apple ecosystem and have been searching for a pair of workout headphones, the Apple AirPods Pro will not disappoint.
+The price is likely the most significant thing that will dissuade some potential buyers from these buds.
+However, if you have been searching for a pair of workout headphones and are a big fan of products that seamlessly integrate into the Apple ecosystem, the Apple AirPods Pro will not disappoint.